-This is when you have difficulty recalling things, finding words and making decisions, but you can generally continue your day-to-day life without too much trouble.
+This is when you have symptoms such as forgetfulness, problems concentrating and difficulty making decisions, but you can still manage your day-to-day life.

-If you’ve had surgery for Parkinson’s, such as deep brain stimulation, you may have some specific problems with talking, concentration and complex thinking.
-However, some people find that the surgery improves their memory.
+If you’ve had surgery for Parkinson’s, such as deep brain stimulation (DBS), you may have some specific symptoms, such as problems with talking, concentration and complex thinking.
+But some people find that the surgery improves their memory.

-We still don’t fully understand why mild memory and thinking problems happen in Parkinson’s.
-They could be caused by problems in the pathways that pass messages from one part of the brain to another.
+It's thought that these symptoms are caused by problems in the brain pathways that pass messages from one area of the brain to another.

-There may also be other explanations for your symptoms.
+There may also be other explanations for these symptoms.
 These include: